Klimniko/DevOff-App/TESTING.md

 - Upgraded the frontend toolchain to `vite@7.1.10` and `@vitejs/plugin-react@5.0.4`, reinstalled dependencies, and confirmed `npm audit` now reports zero vulnerabilities for the client package set.
 - Reinstalled backend dependencies with `validator@13.15.15`; `npm audit` continues to highlight the upstream URL validation bypass advisory without an official patch, but the project avoids the affected `isURL` helper.
 - Executed `npm run lint` in both `client/` and `server/` along with `npm run build` in `client/` to validate the application after dependency updates.

+## 2025-10-22
+- Reinstalled dependencies for both frontend and backend without errors; npm reported zero vulnerabilities on the client and two known moderate advisories on the server pending upstream fixes.
+- Executed `npm run lint` in `client/` and `server/` and observed clean passes.
+- Ran `npm run build` in `client/`; the production bundle generated successfully with Vite 7 and no warnings.